 What should you pack for Ireland in November?

-The temperature will continue to drop from the middle of fall season until the end as it transitions to winter.
+The temperature will continue to drop from the middle of the fall season until the end as it transitions to winter.
 During these times, you can expect more rainfall starting mid-October and a much cooler Ireland air.
 Be sure to consider these items if you’re not sure what to pack for Ireland in November.

 Wool skirt – a wool skirt is great for those who don’t want to ditch those chic clothing pieces.
 You can also wear leggings underneath it.
 Check out this classic A-line wool skirt in Amazon.